Whale and Dolphin Research in the Northeast

 - Making Facebook for Whales

-Note: See the Protected Species Branch Passive Acoustics and the Atlantic Marine Assessment Program for Protected Species web pages for publication lists specific to those programs.
+Note: See the Protected Species Passive Acoustics and the Atlantic Marine Assessment Program for Protected Species web pages for publication lists specific to those programs.

 - Marine Mammal Stock Assessment Reports

 - Pace, R.M.III, P.J.
 Corkeron and S.D.
 Kraus.
 2017.
 State–space mark–recapture estimates reveal a recent decline in abundance of North Atlantic right whales Ecology and Evolution 7:8730-8741.

 - Hayes, S.A., S. Gardner, L. Garrison, A. Henry, and L. Leandro.
 2018.
 North Atlantic Right Whales – Evaluating their recovery challenges in 2018.
 NOAA Tech Memo NMFS-NE 247; 24 p.

 - Bogucki, R., M. Cygan, C.B.
 Khan, M. Klimek, J. K. Milczek and M. Mucha.
 2019.
 Applying deep learning to right whale photo identification.
 Conservation Biology 33: 676–684.
 DOI.